mohgavin/code-repository/README.md

 ## Description

-calculate ISD.ipynb --> Algorithm to get distance (CRS: 3857) for multiple nearest sites in CRS 3857.
+calculate ISD.ipynb --> Algorithm to get distance (CRS: 3857) for multiple nearest point/polygon in CRS 3857.
 Maximal distance is needed.

+create Buffer Area.ipynb --> This tools is to create buffer/polygon area around sites and limiting the samples to be inside and intersects with polygon.